 The co-ordinator for our G+T policy monitors this policy annually.
 The monitoring includes feedback from teachers, parents and children, as well as classroom observations of teaching and learning, and termly evaluations of children's work.

-The co-ordinator has set up folders to save examples of planning and work this should be updated each term.
-Teachers can also access an up to date register and a copy of this policy.
+Teachers can access an up-to-date Gifted and Talented register and a copy of this policy.